verekia/initializr-website/README.md

         tpl.php:  this is your template file that you can copy, rename, and edit for a new page.

         tos.php:  this is an extremely basic Terms of Service template.
 You ABSOLUTELY MUST have registered a LEGAL BUSINESS within your legal jurisidiction BEFORE YOU CONDUCT BUSINESS as a Ripple Gateway.
-If you have problems with writing            your terms, hire a lawyer or consult twarden on the Official Ripple forums @ https://forum.ripple.com for the possibil         -ity of consulting or further resources.
+If you have problems with writing your terms, hire a lawyer or consult twarden on the Official Ripple forums @ https://forum.ripple.com for the possibility of consulting or further resources.

         irba.php:  The International Ripple Business Association (IRBA) is an organization in which member Gateways must abide by a strict business practices and disclosure agreements.
 The IRBA verifies important information such as banking information.
 	This page includes more information on the IRBA an a simple template.
 It is highly suggested if you are serious about operating a Gateway to one day apply for membership.
 This page becomes more important as your Gateway project becomes more established.

         deposit.php:  the script that processes the asset offered by default on index.php.